oniehuis/StatisticalProjections.jl/docs/src/index.md

 ## Disclaimer

-StatisticalProjections is research software provided “as is.”
+CPPLS is research software provided “as is.”
 You remain responsible for validating every discriminant analysis and any downstream decision or deployment based on these models; the authors cannot be held liable if the algorithms produce misleading or incorrect results.

 ## References